Vrije Universiteit Brussel: Growth, internal tensions and move

 The Free University grew significantly over the following decades.
 In 1842, it moved to the Granvelle Palace, which it occupied until 1928.
 It expanded the number of subjects taught and, in 1880, became one of the first institutions in Belgium to allow female students to study in some faculties.
-In 1893, it received large grants from Ernest and Alfred Solvay and Raoul Warocqué to open new faculties in the city.
-A disagreement over an invite to the anarchist geographer Élisée Reclus to speak at the university in 1893 led to some of the liberal and socialist faculty splitting away from the Free University to form the New University of Brussels (Université nouvelle de Bruxelles) in 1894.
-The institution failed to displace the Free University, however, and closed definitively in 1919.
+In 1893, it received large grants from Ernest and Alfred Solvay as well as Raoul Warocqué to open new faculties in Brussels.
+A disagreement over an invitation to the anarchist geographer Élisée Reclus to speak at the university in 1893 from the rector Hector Denis led to some of the liberal and socialist faculty splitting away from the Free University to form the New University of Brussels (Université nouvelle de Bruxelles) in 1894.
+However, the institution failed to displace the Free University and closed definitively in 1919.